Sniawbhalang Dhar

-Sniawbhalang Dhar is an Indian Politician of National People's Party from Meghalaya who is serving as the Deputy Chief Minister of Meghalaya since 2023 under NPP's Conrad Sangma along side with Prestone Tynsong.
-He has been elected in Meghalaya Legislative Assembly from Nartiang constituency since 2013.He was also Minister of Commerce & Industries, Community & Rural Development, Soil & Water Conservation, Transport in First Conrad Sangma ministry from 2018 to 2023.
+Sniawbhalang Dhar is an Indian politician of the National People's Party from Meghalaya who has been serving as the Deputy Chief Minister of Meghalaya since 2023 under the NPP's Conrad Sangma alongside Prestone Tynsong.
+He has been elected to the Meghalaya Legislative Assembly from the Nartiang constituency since 2013.
+He was also Minister of Commerce & Industries, Community & Rural Development, Soil & Water Conservation, Transport in the First Conrad Sangma ministry from 2018 to 2023.